Schwarziana quadripunctata: Bees

 The stingless bee S. quadripunctata varies in size from 6.0 to 7.5 mm.
 Worker bees and dwarf queens tend to be on the lower end of this spectrum while queens tend to lie on the higher end.
 Dwarf queens and workers tend to have an average weight of about 30 mg, but have been known to weigh as much as 40 mg or as little as 22 mg.
 Mated queens (those in charge of the nest) are, in comparison, much larger.
 The average queen bee weighs in at about 130 mg.
 However, some have been measured at over 160 mg, about a quarter of the weight of an average paperclip.
 Colonies contain a larger queen with greater fecundity than dwarf queens, causing the size discrepancy between the two.
 Unusual for most other eusocial insects, worker bees and dwarf queen bees tend to be similar in weight and size.
 The bees have a pale coloration of brown or reddish-brown with occasional yellow markings on the head.
 They maintain a punctate thorax and abdomen and a dorsal thoracic area sporting a few hairs.
 Glands are present on the head and thorax.
 The glands are larger in the heads of general worker bees and larger in the thorax for nursing worker bees.

 Nests

 Nests are entirely underground on the subtropical floor and consist of vast and expansive cavities.
 Each nest is occupied by a single colony consisting of an individual queen and several thousand workers.
-Brood cells are arranged in spiral combs, each housing only one individual.
+Brood cells are arranged in spiral combs, each cell housing only one individual.
 Cells housing queens are typically much larger than the surrounding cells housing males and workers.